 You know your donations are going where they should as we have a specified education account which is governed by a representative for the school board.

 WANT TO MAKE A DONATION TO THE VILLAGE?

 We are always very grateful for any donation that guests contribute towards the Education Fund here at the resort, but that aside, many people also ask us what they can bring as a donation/gift for the children from the primary school, the people of Nacula, the staff or the village in general.
 So we thought that we would assist by giving you a few suggestions.

-The children who board at the primary school often have very few posessions, so clothing, school bags and pencil cases for instance are a prized possession.
+The children who board at the primary school often have very few possessions, so clothing, school bags, and pencil cases, for instance, are a prized possession.

-Or if you can squeese any new or used items such as pillow cases, sheets or even blankets into your luggage, these would be most welcomed – especially by the boarders who live at the school from Sunday to late friday from the age of 5.
+Or if you can squeeze any new or used items such as pillowcases, sheets or even blankets into your luggage, these would be most welcomed – especially by the boarders who live at the school from Sunday to late Friday from the age of 5.

 In general, clothing items are hard to come by and as the boat journey to the mainland for a family may only be achieved once every 6 months at the most, any item donated is cherished.

-Sporting equipment as many have found, is definately welcomed, with the primary school hosting regular sporting events such as rugby, netball and of course, volleyball.
+Sporting equipment as many have found is definitely welcomed, with the primary school hosting regular sporting events such as rugby, netball and of course, volleyball.
 Even running shoes that are fine but are grown out of are like ‘gold’ on the island.